quickemu-project/quickemu/README.md

     * Catalina
     * Big Sur
   * Optimised by default
-    * Host CPU vendor is detected and guest CPU configuration is optimised accordingly.
+    * Host CPU vendor is detected and guest CPU is optimised accordingly.
     * [VirtIO block device](https://www.kraxel.org/blog/2019/06/macos-qemu-guest/) is used for the system disk where supported.
     * [VirtIO `usb-tablet`](http://philjordan.eu/osx-virt/) is used for the mouse.
     * `vmxnet3` network device is used.
-  * USB host pass-through is limited to UHCI (USB 2.0)
+  * USB host pass-through is limited to UHCI (USB 2.0).
   * Display resolution can only be changed via macOS System Preferences.
   * File sharing between guest and host is available via [virtio-9p](https://wiki.qemu.org/Documentation/9psetup).
   * **SPICE has limited supported on macOS**: